 - Add in the buttermilk and egg and mix with a wooden spoon until combined.
 Dough will be sticky.

-- Dust your hands with a little flour and dump the dough onto a well-floured work surface; knead it a few times into a round loaf until it just comes together (do not over-knead!)
+- Dust your hands with a little flour and dump the dough onto a well-floured work surface; press it a few times into a round loaf until it just comes together (do not over-work the dough!)

 - Transfer to the prepared skillet.
 Using a serrated knife, score an “X” on the top of the dough about an inch deep.